Stories by Henry Dumas

 About the Author

-Henry Dumas was born in Sweet Home, Arkansas, in 1934 and moved to Harlem at the age of ten.
-He joined the air force in 1953 and spent a year on the Arabian Peninsula.
-After returning, Dumas became active in the civil rights movement, married Loretta Ponton, had two sons, attended Rutgers University, worked for IBM, and taught at Hiram College in Ohio and at Southern Illinois University’s Experiment in Higher Education in East St. Louis.
-In 1968, at the age of thirty-three, he was shot and killed by a New York City Transit Authority police officer.
+The author of Echo Tree, Henry Dumas was born in Sweet Home, Arkansas, in 1934 and moved to Harlem at the age of ten.
+He joined the Air Force in 1953 and spent a year on the Arabian Peninsula.
+Upon his return, Dumas became active in the civil rights movement, married, had two sons, attended Rutgers University, worked for IBM, and taught at Hiram College in Ohio and at Southern Illinois University.
+In 1968, at the age of thirty-three, he was shot and killed by a New York Transit Authority policeman.

 Thanks to a 2013 ADA Access Improvement Grant administered by VSA Minnesota for the Metropolitan Regional Arts Council, this title is also formatted for screen readers which make text accessible to the blind and visually impaired.
 To purchase this title for use with a screen reader please call (612) 338-0125 or email us at firstname.lastname@example.org.